prathmesh-b/aws-selfhealing-web-deployment/README.md

 ## Known Limitations

 - Self-healing works at the **container level only**.
-If the EC2 host itself goes down, there is no automatic recovery — this would require an Auto Scaling Group with a launch template.
+If the EC2 host itself goes down, there is no automatic recovery, this would require an Auto Scaling Group with a launch template.
 - Health check runs every 5 minutes (cron limitation).
 A tighter loop would need a persistent process like a systemd service or a dedicated monitoring tool.
 - No IaC (Terraform/CloudFormation) — infrastructure was provisioned manually via AWS Console.
 Adding IaC is the next planned improvement.